High-quality, flexible in-person courses at a location near you.

 In addition to in-person versions of our existing courses, we are excited to announce an all-new in-person course for 2019-20: Outdoor Adventures.
 Hosted by Williamsburg Adventures, this course will feature an exciting variety of outdoor activities that all students (grades 6-12) can complete for elective or PE credit.

-We are planning to open the first ILCs in Logan, Ogden, Bountiful, Pleasant Grove, and St. George.
+We are planning to open the first ILCs in Logan, Ogden, Bountiful, and Pleasant Grove.
 In future years, we hope to open ILCs in many more areas throughout the state.

 Each ILC is subject to minimum enrollment requirements, so help us spread the word about this exciting new option!
 See “How can parents help ensure sufficient enrollment at each ILC?” below.